max-talanov/1/computational emotional thinking course/levels_of_mental_activities.md

 Joan must have built some models of the kinds of ideas that she "ought" to have.
 Then when she finds conflicts between how she behaves and the values of those to whom she’s attached, this could lead to the kinds of cascades we called "self-conscious emotions".

-I agree that those boundaries are indistinct.
+... those boundaries are indistinct.
 Even one’s simplest deliberations may involve "self-reflective thoughts" about how to allocate one’s time and resources—as in, "If this doesn’t work, then I’ll have to try that," or "I have already spent too much time on it."

 ![self-conscious reflections](http://web.media.mit.edu/~minsky/E5/eb5_files/image024.png)